ld32/archiveSmallFiles/README.md

 ```
 # Prepare a testing data:
-$ createTestData.sh 2 2 2
+$ createTestData.sh
 ...
 Test data generation complete.
 It is in /n/scratch/TestingData.
-One folder and one file are set to not readable.
+One folder and one file are set to not readable, so that you can test the scripts.

 # To scan folders:
 $ sudoScanFolders.sh TestingData/ 1 55